-- If header lines are included in the numeric output files (NUMHDR=1) a header line must be included in frc.rao Conversely, if header lines are not included in the numeric output files (NUMHDR=0) a header line must not be included in frc.rao - For each wave period, heading, and mode index a separate line (or successive lines) must be included in frc.rao with the same set of data including four real (decimal) numbers which define the modulus, phase, real and imaginary components of each RAO as shown in Section 5.2 for OPTN.4.
-(Only the real and imaginary components in the last two columns are used as inputs; thus the values assigned to the modulus and phase can be arbitrary real numbers.) - The wave periods, heading angles, and mode indices must be the same as in frc.rao and these must be in the same order with respect to period and heading angles (the order of mode indices is arbitrary).
+- If header lines are included in the numeric output files (NUMHDR=1) a header line must be included in frc.rao Conversely, if header lines are not included in the numeric output files (NUMHDR=0) a header line must not be included in frc.rao - For each wave period, heading, and mode index a separate line (or successive lines) must be included in frc.rao with the same set of data including two or four real numbers which define the modulus, phase, real and imaginary components of each RAO. - The wave periods, heading angles, and mode indices must be the same as in frc.rao and these must be in the same order with respect to period and heading angles (the order of mode indices is arbitrary).